-Embracing the BRI ecosystem in 2018 has been added to your bookmarks.
+Embracing the BRI ecosystem in 2018 has been saved

 China-proposed Belt and Road Initiative (BRI), which has been a large part of the investment landscape across a swathe of the world for four years, will become increasingly important.
 This paper summarises Deloitte’s key BRI insights for 2018, and also explains how industry players can best position themselves to seize the ever-widening range of BRI investment opportunities.